pallets/flask/docs/security.rst

 JSON Security
 -------------

+.. admonition:: ECMAScript 5 Changes

+   Starting with ECMAScript 5 the behavior of literals changed.
+Now they are not constructed with the constructor of ``Array`` and others, but with the builtin constructor of ``Array`` which closes this particular attack vector.

 JSON itself is a high-level serialization format, so there is barely anything that could cause security problems, right?
 You can't declare recursive structures that could cause problems and the only thing that